Iran frees South Korean ship, captain after promise to help with frozen funds

 “We have expressed our firm willingness to resolve the fund issue,” said the official, who declined to be identified.

-South Korea said the vessel did not cause any pollution.
-The ministry official said Iran dropped a plan to pursue seek criminal charges against the shipping company.
+Iranian authorities had accused the tanker of polluting the waters with chemicals, a charge denied by South Korea.
+The South Korean official said Iran dropped a plan to pursue seek criminal charges against the shipping company.

+“Iran, with long coastlines in the Persian Gulf and the Sea of Oman, stresses full compliance with maritime regulations, including environmental protection, and monitors every violation in this respect,” said Saeed Khatibzadeh, a foreign ministry spokesman quoted by IRNA.

 Iran has denied allegations that the seizure of the tanker and its crew constituted hostage-taking, saying it was South Korea that was holding Iranian funds hostage.